|

 Email: TYLER77@email.msn.com

 My name is David A Clayton, I go by Dave.
-I came aboard
+I came

-the Tucker in San Diego around mid
+aboard the Tucker in San

-73, GMG3 mount 52, it was near the end of Tucker's time.
+Diego around mid 73, GMG3 mount 52, it was near the end of Tucker's time.

-After spending about 2 months in port, ( San Diego ) we went out for range practice on San Clemente island.
-Tucker was old at this time
+went out for range practice on San Clemente island.
+Tucker was old at

-) guns were giving her.
+& 52 ) guns were giving her.

-Diego.
-Our new orders, take the Tucker to Bremerton, WA
+We went back to San Diego.
+Our new orders, take the Tucker to Bremerton, WA for a

-for a civilian open house, if I remember right it was for the 4th of July
+civilian open house, if I remember right it was for the 4th of July

 celebration.
 We hit one hell of a storm going up the coast. (typhoon,